-Constipation can also be an indicator of a condition that affects the animal’s mobility such as:
+Constipation can also be an indicator of a condition that affects the animal’s mobility.

-Constipation may occur as a side effect with some medications.
+Constipation may occur as a side effect of some medications.

 Sometimes constipation is caused by something as simple as matted or dirty fur blocking the anus.
 It can also occur following ingestion of a large amount of indigestible material, leading to GI foreign body obstruction.

 Some cats become constipated in response to major stressors like being boarded or hospitalized.